ShubhaPokharel/DoLoopAndWhileLoop/README.md

 When we have the starting point, ending point and increment / decrement , we use for loop.
 When we have only condition check then use while loop.
 If we know the number of iteration and if you want to pick a specific range of data, we use for loop.
 If it is a condition, we can use while loop.

+For loop and While loop are called entry controlled loops.
+It means they check the condition first and then they execute the logics.
+Do While is called exit controlled loop.
+Exit controlled loop means first it enters into body although the condition is false.
+In Do - While, it does not check the condition first, body is executed first.
+In other words, first body is executed, which is inside do block and then it checks the condition.

+# Do While

+Do While is also a looping statemnt where the body gets executed first before checking the condition.
+It is exit controlled looping statement.
+It means the body gets executed first, checks the condition secondly.So, the body will be executed even though condition is false.
+WHen the condition is false, the body will be executed only once.

+## Example:

+class Test{

+public static void main(String[] args){

+    do{

+      System.out.println("Good Night");  //1

+    }

+    while(10 > 20); // 2

+  }

+}